 The City of Loveland has master planned a long range, phased project to widen North Taft Avenue from West First Street, northward across Hwy 34, culminating at Westshore Drive.
 Phase one of this project was completed from 1st Street to Gard Place in 2005.
 Due to the recession and the emergence of other, more pressing transportation needs, it became necessary to delay Phase 2 of the widening project beyond the 10-year capital plan.
 This bridge replacement project is a portion of the delayed Phase 2 widening project.

 Estimated Cost: $ 500,000

-This summer, contractors will install a new four-way traffic signal at the intersection of 29th Street and Beech Drive.
-Minor roadway improvements may be added as well, staff will look at the possibility of including concrete medians and updated sidewalk connections.
+Construction has begun on a new four-way traffic signal at the intersection of 29th Street and Beech Drive.
 This new signal will address safety concerns with the traffic at Loveland High School and create a safe pedestrian crossing for residents and visitors utilizing the sculpture parks on both sides of 29th Street.

 Estimated Cost: $249,700

 Grant-funded Big Thompson River Master Plan will deliver a multi-objective master plan for the 9.1 miles of river that runs through the City of Loveland.

 Estimated Cost: $ 550,000